-- Follow the mitigation mechanisms of subclause 6.3.5 of ISO/IEC TR 24772-1:2019. - Use record and array types with the appropriate representation specifications (record representation clause, storage place attribute, bit ordering representation clause, or pragma pack) added so that the objects are accessed by their logical structure rather than their physical representation.
-These representation specifications address endianness, order, position, and size of data components and fields. - Query the default object layout chosen by the compiler to determine the expected behaviour of the final representation. - Use the restriction No_Unchecked_Conversion to prevent circumventing the type system.
+- Follow the mitigation mechanisms of subclause 6.3.5 of ISO/IEC 24772-1:2022. - Use record and array types with the appropriate representation specifications added so that the objects are accessed by their logical structure rather than their physical representation.
+These representation specifications address order, position, and size of data components and fields. - Query the default object layout chosen by the compiler to determine the expected behaviour of the final representation. - Use the restriction No_Dependence (Ada.Unchecked_Conversion) to prevent circumventing the type system.